"Pokémon Sword and Shield": Postgame Walkthrough

 After you obtain the Shiny Charm, it’s time to collect all the shiny Pokémon.
 You can do this either by catching Pokémon in the wild or by hatching them from eggs.

 For catching, the more you battle a certain Pokémon in the wild, the higher it’s shiny chance.
-For egg hatching, if you breed your Pokémon with a foreign Pokémon (preferably Ditto), the higher the chance that the Pokémon that will hatch will be shiny.
+For egg hatching, if you breed your Pokémon with a foreign Pokémon (preferably Ditto), the higher the chance that the Pokémon will hatch as a shiny.

 21. Push Your Luck at the Loto-ID